This post may contain affiliate links.

 - Soothes an upset tummy.

-Primalvore is my preferred brand of premade bone broth because it is fortified with additional collagen and turmeric.
-The collagen supports joint health, and the turmeric acts as a natural anti-inflammatory, while offering pain relief and turmeric may offer a line of protection from cancer.
+Primalvore offers free-range chicken and grass fed beef bone broth that is fortified with additional collagen and turmeric.
+The collagen supports joint health, and the turmeric acts as a natural anti-inflammatory, while offering pain relief and turmeric may offer a line of protection from some cancer.